NSW Government logo NSW Government SafeWork NSW logo SafeWork NSW

 A sample of a Traffic Control Work Training Card

-Workers will need to have either a current RMS issued Traffic Control Card or a SafeWork NSW Traffic Control Work Training Card if they work in traffic control.
+Workers will need a SafeWork NSW Traffic Control Work Training Card if they work in traffic control.

 These cards will be mandatory for any worker conducting traffic control work on or adjacent to public roads in NSW.